 Optimization of plant cooling modes freshwater/cooling tower cooling under the following conditions:

 • Verification based on actual, reconciled plant data

 • Consideration of a possible local water extraction fee

 • Investigation of a possible reduction of condenser throughput

-• Taking into account power consumtion of cooling tower and cooling water pumps
+• Taking into account the power consumtion of the cooling tower and cooling water pumps

 • Optimization of the amount of power to be sold to the market